 ► accommodation in tents right nearby rivers or lakes at scenic sites;

-► accompanied by a service team (incl. professional cooks) who give us independence and flexibility from outside facilities.
+► accompanied by a service team (incl. professional cooks) who give us independence

 ► Teaching takes place in the form of field seminars at the key sites, as well as short talks at specific observation sites, and sometimes additional discussions and lectures in the evening.